mpbarbosa/monitora_vagas/docs/README.md

 ## 🚀 Quick Start

 ### New to the Project?
-1. Start with [QUICKSTART.md](./guides/QUICKSTART.md) in the project root
+1. Start with [QUICKSTART.md](./guides/QUICKSTART.md) in the guides folder
 2. Read [API Documentation](./api/README.md) for API integration
 3. Review [Features Documentation](./features/FUNCTIONAL_REQUIREMENTS.md) for requirements